Melissa J. Moore: UMass Medical School

 In 2007, Moore moved her research group to the Biochemistry and Molecular Pharmacology Department at the University of Massachusetts Chan Medical School (UMass Med).
 In 2011, Moore was the recipient of the American Society for Biochemistry and Molecular Biology's William C. Rose Award for excellence in mentoring.
 That year, Moore and her collaborator Ananth Karumanchi, also received a Bill and Melinda Gates Foundation Grand Challenges grant for their project "siRNA-based Therapeutics for Preeclampsia."
 They received a second grant in 2013 to refine the therapy and test it in baboons.
 That work stemmed from Moore's own experience as a preeclampsia survivor in 2003.

 Moderna

 In October 2016, Moore was appointed Chief Scientific Officer, Platform Research, at Moderna Therapeutics.
 While serving in this role, she was elected to the National Academy of Sciences, named a fellow in the American Academy of Arts and Sciences, and recognized with the 2021 RNA Society Lifetime Achievement in Science Award.
 During the COVID-19 pandemic, the work of Moore's team was instrumental in the development of the Moderna COVID-19 vaccine.
 In December 2020, she and other Moderna leaders addressed the Food and Drug Administration advisory panel to consider recommending emergency use authorization of the mRNA-1273 vaccine.

 Personal life

 Moore is married to Janet Kosloff, a retired CEO and entrepreneur in the life science market research sector.
-They have three children together.
+They have three children.